 Much like a drill jig is used in manufacturing to ensure a hole is placed in the exact right location, physicians also implement guides and tools to assist in surgery.
-Historically, surgical guides and tools were generic devices made of titanium or aluminium.
+Historically, surgical guides and tools were generic devices made of titanium or aluminum.
 By implementing AM, physicians are able to create guides that precisely follow a patient's unique anatomy, accurately locating drills or other instruments used during surgery.
-AM guides and tools are used to make the placement of restorative treatments (screws, plates and implants) more precise, resulting in better postoperative results.
+AM guides and tools are used to make the placement of restorative treatments (screws, plates, and implants) more precise, resulting in better postoperative results.

-Orthopedic surgeons, and craniofacial (cranium and face) surgeons are one of the most regular users of AM guides and tools.
+Orthopedic surgeons and craniofacial (cranium and face) surgeons are one of the most regular users of AM guides and tools.
 In 2014, 23 custom surgical guides and templates were fabricated to assist partial or total knee replacement surgeries, more than 112 surgical guides were fabricated to assist various craniofacial surgeries and nine different titanium alloy Ti-6Al-4V craniofacial implants were surgically implanted into patients in Egypt alone.
 Surgical guides, derived from patient scans to precisely match their anatomy and made from PC-ISO (a sterilizable FDM plastic), are compatible with human tissue for short-term contact.
 This allows them to be placed against the patient’s anatomy for a more precise cut or drill hole.

 Anatomical models (bone models) and surgical guides are also regularly both produced via AM and used collaboratively to plan and test the best locations for stabilizing screws or plates that conform to the patient’s bone surface before performing surgery.

 |FDM||Multiple plastics available with some also sterilizable.
 FDM is low in strength but ideal for iterative, low-cost prototyping to optimize the design of a tool or guide.|